livelace/gosquito/README.md

 * Flow approach.
 Flow consists of: input plugin (receive), process plugins (filter/transform), output plugin (send).
 * Declarative YAML configurations with templates support.
 * Consider data as new by configurable signature (data timestamp by default).
+Force fetching is supported.
 * Dependencies between process plugins.
 Plugin "B" will process data only if plugin "A" derived some data.
+* Parallel executions limits.
 * Export metrics to [Prometheus](https://prometheus.io/).

 <br><br><br>